AlexLittlejohn/Ducks/README.md

 ## Examples

-Check the Examples directory for the example app which will showcase how to use the framework as well as how to
+Check the Examples directory for the example app which will showcase how to use the framework as well as how to write tests for your features that use this library.